tonycoco/biznz/PART_1.md

 ## Try It Out

-For good measure, restart your `rails server`.
+For good measure, restart your `bundle exec rails server`.

 You should now be able to point your favorite web browser at `http://localhost:3000/documentation` and see some documentation that Swagger generated (with Grape's DSL) for *free*.
 Click the `contacts` link to show the API endpoints.
 Now, click on each of the two endpoints we created before.